yvonen-s/tw-us-nationid/README.md

 - Do these trends in Taiwanese political attitudes have any relation to the **development of Taiwanese democratic governance**?
 - (_maaaaybe_) Considering Taiwan's public perception as a symbol of democracy, what are the governance qualities of its few diplomatic allies?

-Note: Taiwan's primary national defense concern is potential attack from China, which is why it is linked to Cross-strait relations.
+Note: Taiwan's primary (pretty much only) national defense concern is potential attack from China, which is why it is linked to Cross-strait relations.
 It maintains a defensive military.
 The U.S. is Taiwan's primary source of military aid.
 ## Data
 //TBA, DRAFT
 - Sources at the end